Autumn call is now closed – thank you to all who applied!

 About the program

-The Finnish Doctoral Program Network in Artificial Intelligence launched in 2024 to build a world-class PhD program with quality supervision, mobility, and multi-disciplinarity as integral parts.
+The Finnish Doctoral Program Network in Artificial Intelligence (AI-DOC) launched in 2024 to build a world-class PhD program with quality supervision, mobility, and multi-disciplinarity as integral parts.
 The program is a joint effort of ten Finnish universities and will educate 100 new PhDs in artificial intelligence research.
 Finland’s Ministry of Education and Culture has granted 25.5 million EUR to support the program.

 The PhD students joining the program will benefit from: